pjackson31/hello/_posts/2020-02-05-post-quote.md

   - quote
 ---

-here's some of what i do
+here's some of what i do.

 > <cite> Global Finance
 > “Understanding Finance is key to understanding Geo-Political Events”